iterorganization/IMAS-Python/docs/source/courses/advanced/hashing.rst

 Calculating hashes of IMAS data
 ===============================

-imas-python can calculate *hashes* of IMAS data.
+IMAS-Python can calculate *hashes* of IMAS data.
 As `Wikipedia explains better than I could do <https://en.wikipedia.org/wiki/Hash_function>`__:

     A hash function is any function that can be used to map data of arbitrary size to fixed-size values, [...].
 The values returned by a hash function are called *hash values*, *hash codes*, *hash digests*, *digests*, or simply *hashes*.

-imas-python is using the XXH3 hash function from the `xxHash project
+IMAS-Python is using the XXH3 hash function from the `xxHash project
 <https://github.com/Cyan4973/xxHash>`__.
 This is a *non-cryptographic* hash and returns
 64-bit hashes.